Mississippi State Bulldogs football: Bowl games

-Mississippi State has played in 26 bowl games, compiling a record of 15–11 through the 2021 season.
+Mississippi State has played in 26 bowl games, compiling a record of 15–11 through the 2022 season.
 Memorable highlights include wins in the 1941 Orange Bowl, the 1963 Liberty Bowl, the 1999 Peach Bowl, and the 2011 Gator Bowl.

-Mississippi State's first bowl game was against the Havana Athletic Club in the Bacardi Bowl on January 1, 1912 in Havana, Cuba.
+Mississippi State's first bowl game was against the Havana Athletic Club in the Bacardi Bowl on January 1, 1912, in Havana, Cuba.
 Known as the Mississippi A&M Aggies at that time, the Bulldogs won by a final score of 12–0.
 Mississippi State does not count the victory against the athletic club among its bowl games and bowl wins.

 From 1999 to 2011 Mississippi State had a 5-game winning streak in bowls.
 The streak ended against the Northwestern Wildcats in the 2013 Gator Bowl.
-The Bulldogs have been to 12 straight bowl games for the first time in school history dating back to the 2010 season.
+The Bulldogs appeared in 13 straight bowl games for the first time in school history from 2010 to 2022.